tasmota/docs/docs/Getting-Started.md

 **AP2 SSid** - alternative Wi-Fi network SSID
 **AP2 Password** - password for your alternative Wi-Fi AP

 Click the checkbox to see the password you enter to ensure that it is correct and that your mobile device has not inadvertently capitalized the first letter if it is supposed to be lower case nor autocorrected what you entered. ~~Double~~ **Triple check the Wi-Fi credentials** and click on **Save** to apply the settings.
 The device will restart and connect to your home network.
-The `tasmota-xxxx` network will not longer be present.
+The _tasmota_XXXXXX-####_ network will not longer be present.
 Therefore your smartphone will automatically be disconnected and should connect back to its data network.

 !!! tip
     If you're not using a second Wi-Fi network you can enter an SSID without a password you can connect to as a backup in case something went wrong with your Wi-Fi credentials.

 #### Configure MQTT
-Look in your router for a newly connected device with the same name as the Wi-Fi access point. *(In this example **tasmota-7718**.)*
+Look in your router for a newly connected device with the same name as the Wi-Fi access point. _In our example it is **tasmota_3D5E26-7718**._

+!!! tip " `tasmota_XXXXXX` is also the firmware default MQTT topic for that device"

 If you don't have access to your router you can find your newly flashed device with an IP scanner: